dseguy/changedBehavior/behavior/relativeCallable.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Use of self in callables is deprecated in /Users/famille/Desktop/changedBehavior/codes/relativeCallable.php on line 9
+   PHP Deprecated:  Use of "self" in callables is deprecated in /Users/famille/Desktop/changedBehavior/codes/relativeCallable.php on line 9

-   Deprecated: Use of self in callables is deprecated in /Users/famille/Desktop/changedBehavior/codes/relativeCallable.php on line 9 x::a
+   Deprecated: Use of "self" in callables is deprecated in /Users/famille/Desktop/changedBehavior/codes/relativeCallable.php on line 9 x::a